Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser

 A Tiny Bit of Music Theory

-With the RTTTL now parsed, my next objective was to translate the defined note/octaves of the melody into frequencies of which I could send to the Oscillator.
+With the RTTTL now parsed, my next objective was to translate the defined note/octaves of the melody into frequencies which I could send to the Oscillator.

-Typically A4
+Typically, A4

 The formula below provides the ability to calculate the octave frequency of a given note.